bdiaz29/Moving-Shot-Extraction-/README.md

-<h1> Extraction And  Stiching of Panning Shot from Video Files  </h1>
+<h1> Extraction And  Stiching of Panning Shots from Video Files  </h1>

 <p>This repository provides a solution for automatically detecting and extracting panning shots in video files.
 Panning shots are a common technique in animation where the camera or background moves horizontally, creating an illusion of motion and depth.
 This technique not only adds visual interest but also serves as a cost-saving measure by minimizing the need to animate individual elements separately. </p>